 Man of Steel suffers from a series of creative decisions that squander the genuine greatness and potential that it has.
 Scenes of a young Clark Kent’s humble beginnings on Earth are moving and feel like the start of an appropriately epic origin for the world’s most famous superhero, but the nonlinear way it’s shown does the narrative a severe disservice.
 And while the action may pack a real punch, the climactic showdown between Superman and General Zod ultimately dissolves into just that: a lot of punching that goes nowhere in particular.

 The kick-off of the DCEU feels about halfway there to being a great film; its story and characters simply lack the necessary depth to push it where it needs to be.
 There are glimpses of brilliance here combined with a great cast, although when compared to the film’s astounding trailer, Man of Steel is still a considerable disappointment.

 Who would’ve thought that out of all of DC’s main roster of heroes, it would be Aquaman – the butt of endless jokes for decades – who would become the biggest success for the studio?
 James Wan appears to have been given near-total creative freedom with the character’s first solo outing and the results are completely unhinged, maybe in all the right ways.
 2018’s Aquaman, starring Jason Momoa as a new and cool take on the character, is massive.
 The film’s third act becomes a full-scale undersea war fought between countless soldiers, animals, monsters, and gods; the most direct evidence that Wan was unbridled in his approach to reinventing Aquaman and his world for modern audiences craving grand and awesome spectacle.

-The film, while certainly no masterpiece in terms of plotting or dialogue, felt like a breath of fresh air when compared to the rest of its brethren, and its box office domination showed that people were beyond ready for the DCEU to lighten up and have a bit of kooky fun.
+While certainly no masterpiece in terms of plotting or dialogue, the film felt like a breath of fresh air compared to the rest of its brethren, and its box office domination showed that people were beyond ready for the DCEU to lighten up and have a bit of kooky fun.

 4. Wonder Woman